 - A table of contents

 - Family information sheet (including people to notify, sample letters to survivors and anything else the client would like to include)

 - General transfer document

 - Durable power of attorney for health care

 - Durable power of attorney for asset management

 - Copy of the retainer agreement and dual representation form

-The Campbell Law Office does not quote flat fees prior to interviewing clients and determining what type of estate planning is needed.
+I do not quote flat fees prior to interviewing client and determining what type of estate planning is needed.
 Generally, fees are $1,500 to $2,500 for a living trust.
 The fee includes all ancillary documents, notary fees, copy costs, etc. Charitable Remainder Trusts, Irrevocable Trusts, Life Insurance Trusts, and other advanced planning services are quoted separately.

 Fees are based on the size of the estate, complexity of provisions regarding transfers to children (for example, children from second marriages, unequal distributions between children, distributions directly to grandchildren, and heirs and children with special needs).

 Flat fee includes the transfer of real property to the trust and detailed assistance in transferring other property.